My blogs on more general subjects will be posted here.

 I had some more time so I began listening/watching more material from LLP Fusion.
 His podcast series where he talks about the evidence that the Universe is trillions of years old was a red flag for me.
 He says that because the fastest observable celestial object travels at 300 x the speed of light now, and he believes this maximum speed has not changed from an earlier time period because there was also no earlier implosion, that nothing has traveled faster than at 300 x the speed of light.
 Then he uses the fact that the largest observable galaxy cluster is 6 billion light years in diameter.
 These two "facts" are used to prove that the Universe is "clearly" trillions of years old.
 [The time it takes celestial objects traveling at 300 x light speed to spread out to a diameter of 6 billion light years across.
 3 billion x 300 x speed of light = 900 billion light years.
 My calculation, starting from the center, and some particles going in one direction while others going in the opposite direction.]
 You cannot use one assumption to prove another assumption.
 So, this was a red flag for me.
 Then I did some more research and dug up other people who also seem to think his theory is indefensible.
 Now I think he may be a crackpot.
 His theory is possible, but the dominant theory of Big Bang seems much, much more likely.

 This episode did have a benefit of making me rethink the validity of the Big Bang Theory.
 I was reminded that it's still a theory and not gospel yet.
 There's still too much we don't know for me to believe it with so much confidence.
-I should only cautiously believe it, since it's the best theory available to us, but not place too much confidence until we can have a better understanding of black energy and black matter.
-These seem to me rather large holes in our understanding of the Universe.
+I should only cautiously believe it, since it's the best theory available to us, but not place too much confidence until we have a better understanding of dark energy and dark matter.
+(Estimated to be 95% of our universe as seen here. ).
+This seems to me rather large holes in our understanding of our Universe.

 Google Ngrams chart showing "habit, goal, and evaluation" word frequencies in English books over time.
 The chart shows that English language books wrote about "habit" more often than "goal" or "evaluation" during earlier years, from 1890 to about 1955.
 "Habit" was less popular after 1955, but it was becoming sharply more popular from 2007 to 2009.
 This book is about habits and how to form good habits we wish for.